 The Compensation Committee believes that obtaining relevant market data is important to determine executive compensation.
 Such information provides helpful context and a reference point when making compensation decisions.
 The Compensation Committee takes into consideration the structure and components of, and the amounts paid under, the executive compensation programs of other comparable peer companies.
-However, the Compensation Committee also recognizes the unique aspects of PROCEPT BioRobotics and our business that may ultimately drive compensation decisions that differ from our peers.
+However, the Compensation Committee also recognizes the unique aspects of PROCEPT and our business that may ultimately drive compensation decisions that differ from our peers.

-In March 2021, with assistance from Aon, the Compensation Committee developed and approved a compensation peer group to support pay decisions, including base salary and annual performance-based incentive compensation, for 2022 in anticipation of our IPO.
+Historically, with assistance from Aon, the Compensation Committee developed and approved a compensation peer group to support pay decisions, including base salary and annual performance-based incentive compensation.
 In selecting the peer group, the Compensation Committee, in consultation with Aon established various criteria to ensure there was a meaningful cross-section from which to benchmark executive compensation.
-These were based on industry & stage (medical device and life sciences tools and services companies, that had preferably become public within the last 5 years), location (US Based with a preference for companies headquartered in the San Francisco Bay Area or other talent 'hub' locations) and size and complexity (measured by revenue, market capitalization, number of employees and other size measures).
-In January of 2022, shortly following the Company's IPO, the peer group was updated, with assistance from Aon, to harmonize the peers with the revenue and market capitalization ranges anticipated for the Company, now that it was publicly traded.
+The peer group was selected using the following criteria: